-Distributions from an IRA, including a federal Roth IRA, are taxable to the extent the distribution exceeds your previously taxed contributions.
-Distributions you receive after retiring but before age 591/2 are taxable even if you receive substantially equal payments, and you do not pay the federal penalty for an early withdrawal.
-PA law does not have any exceptions similar to the federal exceptions for withdrawal before age 591/2.
+Distributions from an IRA, including a federal Roth IRA, are taxable to the extent the distribution exceeds your previous contributions.
+Distributions you receive after retiring but before age $59^{1}/{2}$ are taxable even if you receive substantially equal payments, and you do not pay the federal penalty for an early withdrawal.
+PA law does not have any exceptions similar to the federal exceptions for withdrawal before age $59^{1}/{2}$.
 However, distributions from an IRA are not taxable if the payments are:

-- 1. Received, including lump sum distributions, on or after reaching the age of $59^{1/2}$. - 2.
+- 1. Received, including lump sum distributions, on or after reaching the age of 591/2. - 2.
 Paid to the estate, or designated beneficiary, of the participant because of the participant's death.